timappledotcom/jotdown/README.md

 - **Responsive Layout**: Optimized for various screen sizes

 ### 🔐 Security & Privacy
-- **AES-256 Encryption**: Secure your sensitive notes with strong encryption
+- **AES-256 Encryption**: Secure your sensitive notes with strong encryption ⚠️ **(Experimental)**
 - **Password Protection**: Optional password-based access control
 - **Local Storage**: Your data stays on your machine - no cloud required

+> ⚠️ **Note**: Encryption features are currently experimental.
+While we use industry-standard AES-256 encryption, please ensure you have backups of important data and test thoroughly before relying on encryption in production environments.

 ### 📂 Flexible Storage
 - **Multiple Locations**: Choose where your notes are stored